unho/l10n-misc-scripts/README.rst

 Several scripts for l10n basic tasks:

 po2pot
-  script for converting a Gettext PO file in a Gettext POT file by blanking all the msgstr fields in all entries, and generating a fresh header.
+  script for converting a Gettext PO file in a Gettext POT file by blanking all the msgstr or msgstr[n] fields in all entries, removing fuzzy marks, obsolete messages, and generating a fresh header.

 invert_msgid_and_msgstr_in_one_file
   script for inverting the msgid and msgstr fields in all entries in a Gettext PO file.